coripolanco79-source/beepbox/README.md

 The code is divided into several folders.

-The [synth/](synth) folder has just the code you need to be able to play BeepBox songs out loud, and you could use this code in your own projects, like a web game.
+The [synth/](synth) folder has just the code you need to be able to play SimiBox! songs out loud, and you could use this code in your own projects, like a web game.
 After compiling the synth code, open website/synth_example.html to see a demo using it.
 To rebuild just the synth code, run: